 LIGHTHOUSE CEO HONORD BY NATIONAL FEDERATION OF THE BLIND ILLINOIS

-Dr. Janet Szlyk is the fourth person to receive the organization’s Ilene O’Brien Memorial Award
+Dr. Janet Szlyk is the fourth person to receive the organization’s Eileen O’Brien Memorial Award

 “Dr. Szlyk genuinely believes in the capacity of people who are blind and works to foster independence for people with all types of disabilities,” said Patti Chang, Treasurer of the NFBI, during the award presentation ceremony on October 31.
 “Under her leadership, The Chicago Lighthouse has opened several customer service centers that employ more than two hundred people with disabilities and Veterans in the Chicago area.”

 The Chicago Lighthouse has partnered with the NFBI on several initiatives, including hosing the NFBI’s free Chicago Braille Enrichment for Literacy and Learning (BELL) Academy, which helps students who are blind or visually impaired learn Braille.

 “More than anything else, Dr. Szlyk is willing to listen to the voice of and partner with organizations serving the blind,” Chang said.
 “She always answers the call when we ask.”